Home / Glossary / African American

 - Afro-Latino / Afro-Caribbean / Afro-Latinx

-- African American often does not fit; people who are racially Black but ethnically Dominican, Cuban, Haitian, Brazilian, etc. typically identify by national heritage and/or as Black, with 'African American' as a US-rooted descriptor that doesn't capture their experience.
-See [[afro-latino]].
+- African American often does not fit; people who are racially Black but ethnically Dominican, Cuban, Haitian, Brazilian, etc. typically identify by national heritage and/or as Black, with 'African American' as a U.S.-rooted descriptor that doesn't capture their experience.
+See afro latino.

 - Older / Boomer generation